madsr2d2/LinuxAndC/assignments/assignments1_6/assignment_6/a6_original_submission_feedback_updates.md

 ```

 # Updates
 In the updated submission listed below, I have separated out the function definitions from the header files.
-Function definitions are now located in the files factorial.cpp and weekTemp.cpp.
+Function definitions are now located in the files factorial.cpp, weekTemp.cpp, ex11_1.cpp and ex11_2.cpp.

 ## Header Files